sergeyprokhorenko/6NF_DSL/README.md

-# DSL for Bitemporal Anchor Modeling with UUIDv7
+# DSL for Bitemporal Sixth Normal Form with UUIDv7

-Here is a concise, Excel-friendly DSL for a bitemporal Anchor Model DWH with UUIDv7 primary keys, along with equivalent PostgreSQL 18 SQL code and detailed keyword explanations.
+Here is a concise, Excel-friendly DSL for a Bitemporal Sixth Normal Form DWH with UUIDv7 primary keys, along with equivalent PostgreSQL 18 SQL code and detailed keyword explanations.

 ## 1. DSL Syntax (Excel-friendly, concise)